Problem of Apollonius: Statement of the problem

 The solution circle may be either internally or externally tangent to each of the given circles.
 An external tangency is one where the two circles bend away from each other at their point of contact; they lie on opposite sides of the tangent line at that point, and they exclude one another.
 The distance between their centers equals the sum of their radii.
 By contrast, an internal tangency is one in which the two circles curve in the same way at their point of contact; the two circles lie on the same side of the tangent line, and one circle encloses the other.
 In this case, the distance between their centers equals the difference of their radii.
 As an illustration, in Figure 1, the pink solution circle is internally tangent to the medium-sized given black circle on the right, whereas it is externally tangent to the smallest and largest given circles on the left.

-Apollonius' problem can also be formulated as the problem of locating one or more points such that the differences of its distances to three given points equal three known values.
+Apollonius's problem can also be formulated as the problem of locating one or more points such that the differences of its distances to three given points equal three known values.
 Consider a solution circle of radius r_{s} and three given circles of radii r_{1}, r_{2} and r_{3}.
 If the solution circle is externally tangent to all three given circles, the distances between the center of the solution circle and the centers of the given circles equal d_{1} = r_{1} + r_{s}, d_{2} = r_{2} + r_{s} and d_{3} = r_{3} + r_{s}, respectively.
 Therefore, differences in these distances are constants, such as d_{1} − d_{2} = r_{1} − r_{2}; they depend only on the known radii of the given circles and not on the radius r_{s} of the solution circle, which cancels out.
-This second formulation of Apollonius' problem can be generalized to internally tangent solution circles (for which the center-center distance equals the difference of radii), by changing the corresponding differences of distances to sums of distances, so that the solution-circle radius r_{s} again cancels out.
+This second formulation of Apollonius's problem can be generalized to internally tangent solution circles (for which the center-center distance equals the difference of radii), by changing the corresponding differences of distances to sums of distances, so that the solution-circle radius r_{s} again cancels out.
 The re-formulation in terms of center-center distances is useful in the solutions below of Adriaan van Roomen and Isaac Newton, and also in hyperbolic positioning or trilateration, which is the task of locating a position from differences in distances to three known points.
 For example, navigation systems such as LORAN identify a receiver's position from the differences in arrival times of signals from three fixed positions, which correspond to the differences in distances to those transmitters.